28 April 2013

 A dead mall

-Mention the phrase "The Saint Louis Centre" to a lot of people in this beautiful city, and you will get a lot of opinions.
+Mention the name "The Saint Louis Centre" to a lot of people in this beautiful city, and you will get a lot of opinions.
 Mostly negative.
-They'll call it a waste, an example of poor design and planning and a dividing wall downtown.
+They'll call it a waste, an example of poor design and planning as well as a dividing wall downtown.
 The only thing they won't call it is a success.

 I wasn't very impressed by the dated entrance design, but I was rather impressed with the inside.
 The first level had a few shops but was mainly used to access the second to fourth levels, where the real action was.

 On this trip I also discovered another downtown destination, Saint Louis Union Station.
-The city's old railroad station and shed was converted into a retail and entertainment facility complete with a lake and a Hyatt Hotel.
-Granted, there were tacky Saint Louis souveniers there, but there were also tourists to buy them.
+The city's old railroad station and shed were converted into a retail and entertainment facility complete with a lake and a Hyatt Hotel.
+Granted, there were tacky Saint Louis souvenirs there, but there were also tourists to buy them.
 It was everything that the Saint Louis Centre wanted to be.

 Scenes from a forgotten mall.